AdaCore/spark2014/docs/booklet/index.rst

 SPARK Booklet
 =============

-Copyright (C) 2011-2014, AdaCore and Altran UK Ltd
+Copyright (C) 2011-2014, AdaCore and Capgemini Engineering

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1